 Sarah A. Chavez, a Mestiza born and raised in the California Central Valley, is the author of All Day, Talking (Dancing Girl Press, 2014) and Hands That Break & Scar (Sundress Publications, forthcoming 2017).
 She holds a PhD in English with a focus in poetry and Ethnic Studies from the University of Nebraska, Lincoln.
 Her work can be found in various anthologies and journals such as Political Punch: The Politics of Identity and Bared: An Anthology on Bras and Breasts, as well as North American Review, Fourth River, Acentos Review, North Dakota Quarterly, and The Boiler Journal, among others.
 She is a visiting Assistant Professor teaching Ethnic American Literature and Creative Writing at Marshall University and is a proud member of the Macondo Writers Workshop.
 You can visit her online at sarahachavez.com.

 J.P.
-Craig is an Assistant Professor of English at Alabama State University and a contributing editor to New American Notes Online and the literary critical journal Reconfigurations.
-His work has appeared in 5_trope, Outerbridge, The Graduate Bulletin of the University of Iowa, The Iowa Journal of Cultural Studies, Artful Dodge, Verse, River City Magazine, and in the critical collection Reading Duncan Reading.
-He received his MFA from the University of Memphis and his doctorate from the University of Iowa.
+Craig is an associate professor of English at Alabama State University and a contributing editor to New American Notes Online and the literary critical journal Reconfigurations.
+His work has appeared in 5_trope, Outerbridge, The Graduate Bulletin of the University of Iowa, The Iowa Journal of Cultural Studies, Artful Dodge, Verse, River City magazine, New American Notes Online, Paideuma, and in the critical collection Reading Duncan Reading.
+He received his M.F.A. from the University of Memphis and his doctorate from the University of Iowa.

 M has served as an Associate Poetry Editor for Stirring for over a decade.
 Her work has appeared in a variety of journals including Rattle, Harpur Palate, and Pedestal, and was a finalist for the Rattle Poetry Prize in 2011 and in 2012.
 She also serves as an Administrator of an online poetry workshop and as a co-chair for the Portland Unit of the Oregon Poetry Association.
 Her poetry chapbook, To That Mythic Country Called Closure, a collection on the subject of widowhood, was released by Concrete Wolf Press in 2013.